 With the integration of ultra-wideband sensors (UWB) in the new iPhone, Apple provided a popularity boost for UWB.
-Speculations about their use made the rounds and showed its almost unlimited possibilities.
-The most recent example: the technology is even used in the fight against COVID-19.
+The fact that such a sensor is now also integrated in the new Apple Watch 6 shows how much the tech giant expects from the technology.
+Not without reason UWB is also used in the fight against the COVID-19 virus.
 But what exactly are the advantages?
 Who is UWB interesting for?
 And how does ultra-wideband actually work?
 An overview.

 Ultra-wideband or “UWB” is a radio-based communication technology for short-range use for the fast and stable transmission of data indoors and outdoors.